 “As they should have been,” said Hector.
 “That was the best game Slytherin has played in a while!
 We were fantastic.
-When Simms found out, after he got out of the hospital wing, he was really happy, but then he got angry at us, I guess because we won when he wasn’t there…”
+Simms said he tried to watch from the window during his detention, and that hearing Slytherin win made his day.
+I think he was a bit upset that we won without him though.”

 We reminisced about the Quidditch match for a little while, and then Mandy stood up to leave.
-At the same time, I saw the Marauders get up from the Gryffindor table and leave the Great Hall.
+At the same time, I saw the four Gryffindor boys get up from their table aross the room and leave the Great Hall.
 “I’m going to the library, if any of you want to come with me,” said Mandy.